MohdShoaib615/Visualisation_Using_PowerBI/README.md

 dragging it.
 We can also switch between different type of charts and visualizations from the visualization panel.
 It attempts to convert the selected fields to the new visual type as closely as possible.

+Here we are analysing the Super Store Dataset using PowerBI